hmoorerg/hmoorerg.github.io/README.md

 # hmoorerg.github.io
-Github copy of my resume website
+Github copy of my resume website.

-Built from scratch using HTML/CSS
+Built from scratch using HTML/CSS.